waggle-sensor/summer2021/Brown/dailyblog.md

 - Met with Mia to discuss plans for bird song project.
 - Began researching existing literature / knowledgebase on bird song classification.
 - Began tinkering with my previous music genre classification notebooks, following guides to convert from ANN to CNN.

+### Thursday 5/27
+- ALCF vizualisation meeting.
+- Continued working with music genre classification notebooks, trying and troubleshooting multiple online examples as starting points for converting existing notebooks from ANN to CNN.